zevv/bip/README.md

 Bip parses text and emits bleeps to let you hear what's happening.
 Great for analysis of real time info like log files, network dumps or output of complex program.

-Blip is basically a tiny multi-channel synthesizer that is driven from a litte Lua script; Lua parses the text and generates sounds on the synth.
+Bip is basically a tiny multi-channel synthesizer that is driven from a litte Lua script; Lua parses the text and generates sounds on the synth.

 ```